microsoft/fluentui/packages/react-popover/src/stories/PopoverBestPractices.md

 - Don't use more than 2 levels of nested `Popovers`.
 - Don't use `Popovers` to display too much content, consider if that content should be on the main page.

-### Content

-- Use sentence-style capitalization—only capitalize the first word.
-For more info, see [Capitalization](https://docs.microsoft.com/en-us/style-guide/capitalization) in the Microsoft Writing Style Guide.